 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-This fact that they are not under the Department of Family Services is correct, however, it touches upon the mandate overall of the department as it affects a family's income support branches, and without the proper paperwork outlining the custom adoption, they are impacted in the expenses of supporting an addition to their families, and without this paperwork, their adoption becomes moot if it does not indicate the family is responsible for their adopted child.

-(interpretation ends) Mr. Speaker, the government's adoption process does not seem to be operating smoothly.
-The delays in processing paperwork are causing hardship for adoptive families and their children.
+They are not under the Department of Family Services, however, it touches upon the overall mandate of the department as it affects a family's income support branches, and without the proper paperwork outlining the custom adoption, they are impacted financially in supporting an addition to their families.
+Without this paperwork, their adoption is not recognized if it does not indicate the family is responsible for their adopted child. (interpretation ends) Mr. Speaker, the government's adoption process does not seem to be operating smoothly.
+The delays in processing paperwork are causing hardship for adoptive families and their children here in Nunavut.
 The most recent business plan of the Department of Family Services states that one of the department's priorities for 2023-24 is to "Begin the process to review and make suggested changes to Adoptions Act and formalize Inuit custom adoption practices in legislation."